x

 The breathwork experience can provide insights into personal patterns and behaviours, enabling you to better understand yourself and your relationships with others.
 Having a qualified therapist by your side to guide you helps you navigate the experience and the emotions that arise.

-Is Holotropic Breathwork Right for Everyone?
+Is Breathwork Right for Everyone?

-Holotropic breathwork can be a powerful tool for personal growth and healing, but it may not be suitable for everyone.
+Breathwork can be a powerful tool for personal growth and healing, but it may not be suitable for everyone.

-If you have cardiovascular problems, high blood pressure, glaucoma, or a history of aneurysms or seizures, please consult your GP before engaging in Holotropic breathwork.
+If you have cardiovascular problems, high blood pressure, glaucoma, or a history of aneurysms or seizures, please consult your GP before engaging in breathwork.
 The intense breathing patterns could make your conditions worse.

-If you have severe mental health issues, such as schizophrenia, bipolar disorder, or post-traumatic stress disorder (PTSD), the altered states of consciousness induced by the Holotropic breathwork may be destabilising.
+If you have severe mental health issues, such as schizophrenia, bipolar disorder, or post-traumatic stress disorder (PTSD), the altered states of consciousness induced by the breathwork may be destabilising.
 I recommend you approach Holotropic breathwork with caution and only under the close guidance of a qualified mental health professional.

-If you’re pregnant, it’s wise to avoid Holotropic breathwork, as rapid breathing and intense physical sensations could pose a risk to you or the baby.
+If you’re pregnant, it’s wise to avoid breathwork, as rapid breathing and intense physical sensations could pose a risk to you or the baby.

-Last but not least, if you are uncomfortable with the idea of exploring altered states of consciousness or confronting intense emotions, you may find holotropic breathwork challenging.
+Last but not least, if you are uncomfortable with the idea of exploring altered states of consciousness or confronting intense emotions, you may find breathwork challenging.
 Other forms of therapy might be better options to start with.

 Unexpected emotions, memories, or physical sensations may arise - you might feel waves of energy pulsing through your body, a release of tension in your muscles, or a sudden upwelling of joy, sadness, or anger.